There are currently no products in the cart.

 What are BCAAs?

 The protein that you take in through your diet is actually made up of amino acids (AAs), of which there are 20 different types.
-AAs are the building blocks that your body uses to repair and rebuild tissue.
+AAs are the building blocks your body uses to repair and rebuild tissue.

-Of the 9 essential amino acids, 3 are considered to be BCAAs.
-Leucine, isoleucine and, valine are the 3 essential AAs commonly referred to as BCAAs because their structure contains a so-called chain of 3 hydrogen atoms and 1 carbon atoms.
+Of the 9 essential amino acids, 3 are BCAAs — leucine, isoleucine and, valine.
+They’re known as branch-chain amino acids because their structure contains a so-called chain of 3 hydrogen atoms and 1 carbon atoms.

 When ingested in adequate quantities, BCAAs can help to promote a number of important bodily processes related to muscle growth and recovery.
 While you can meet all of your body’s BCAA needs through food alone, adding a BCAA supplement into your daily diet is one of the easiest ways to meet your body’s needs.